52North/SOS/README.md

 Are you are interested in contributing to the 52°North SOS and you want to pull your changes to the 52N repository to make it available to all?

-In that case we need your official permission.
-For this purpose we have a so-called contributors license agreement (CLA) in place.
-With this agreement you grant us the rights to use and publish your code under an open source license.
+In that case, we need your official permission.
+For this purpose, we have a so-called contributors license agreement (CLA) in place.
+With this agreement, you grant us the right to use and publish your code under an open-source license.

-A link to the contributors license agreement and further explanations are available here:
+A link to the contributor's license agreement and further explanations are available here:

     https://52north.org/software/licensing/guidelines/